jack-greenberg/portfolio/content/home/work.md

 <p style="font-size: .75em">Embedded Controls Software Intern | May-Aug 2022, Jan-Aug 2021</p>
 </div>

-I spent the last two summers (as well as a semester off from school) as an embedded controls software intern at Apple in the Special Projects Group in Sunnyvale, California.
+I spent the two summers (as well as a semester off from school) as an embedded controls software intern at Apple in the Special Projects Group in Sunnyvale, California.